 If the New Windows is Too Hard to Use, Try Linux

 Linux is not as difficult to use as people may think.
 If you are only using your computer to send emails or surf the web, then Linux is a better choice than Windows because it is simpler to use.
-Linux is now easier than ever to install and the desktop can be set up to something you are familiar with using.
+Linux is now easier than ever to install, and the desktop can be set up to something you are familiar with using.
+Linux also has access to a great library of applications that would be great for everyday use.
+An example of this can be seen through Brave Browser, an internet browser that can be used with Linux and Mac.
+You can check out the brave browser download here if you want to learn more.

 Linux works well on older computers.
 Windows usually needs newer computer hardware to run the operating system and applications with fewer problems.
 Linux is more in-tune to older computer software because code developers keep this in mind when creating the program.
 So even if you are using an older computer, you will not need to spend more money to upgrade.